hackoregon/transportation-system-backend/README.md

 The primary function of this API is to act as a read-only wrapper around ODOT's Crash data and expose the underlying data to the web via HTTP Requests.
 The secondary function is eventually expose helper functions that could simplify data pre-processing via in-built helper functions.
 This API aims to be RESTful.

+#### Note on Unmanaged models
+The models in this project are unmanaged.
+Given that a) the API sits upon a legacy database and b) the API is intended to be read-only, the decision was made to decouple Django from database management and isolate that solely to the underlying PostGres shell environment.
+This is to prevent creation and deletions of the underlying data tables primarily during development.
+Malicious editing (outside of the dev environment) is less of a concern since that can be handled by a secure permissions for users making API calls.

+### Note on Permissions
+All users can browse the API.
+Read-only access is the default permission for unauthenticated users.

+### Note on Testing
+Testing an unmanaged model requires a few modifications to the test runner.
+Since migrations don't create any tables, they create a blank test database which results in no test data being found.
+The fix is outlined in the following post - https://dev.to/patrnk/testing-against-unmanaged-models-in-django

+Runnning a test requires you have 'django-test-without-migrations' as part of your requirements.
+The only other point to remember is that tests need to be run with `./manage.py test --no-migrations` flag to prevent Django from trying to run migrations on your test db.

 ### Endpoints
 * API endpoints can viewed in a browser.
 * List of endpoints (assuming local machine as hostm with port 8000 exposed):